JordanMajd/jordanmajd.github.io/article/2019_12_13_farming_dittos_for_fun_and_profit.md

 ### What to Look for in a Ditto

-4 star and 5 star are equally likely to have max IVs but you might find it is worth it to grind out for the 5*.
+Both 4 star and 5 star are equally likely to have max IVs but you might find it is worth it to grind out for the 5*.
 They have better [loot tables](https://www.serebii.net/swordshield/maxraidbattles/den66.shtml) and are more likely to have Hidden Abilities, more on those below.

 People are usually very happy with a 5 IV (Probability 63/1024) Ditto, but here are some to keep an eye out for: